gagdiez/hot-omni-docs/README.md

 ### NEAR

-To withdraw tokens on NEAR network you need just to call `withdrawToken` method of Omni SDK.
-For NEAR chain that method just asks user to sign withdrawing intent message and calls withdrawing transaction directly on NEAR Intents.
-It requires passing the following parameters:
+To withdraw tokens into the NEAR chain, you need to call the `bridge.withdrawToken` method, passing the following parameters:

 - `getIntentAccount`: function that returns user's NEAR Intent accountId
 - `signIntent`: function that leverages Wallet Selector's signMessage method to sign intent's payload (see [the near react hook](https://github.com/hot-dao/omni-sdk/blob/main/demo-ui/src/hooks/near.ts#L60))